 Phone: 706-273-3838 or 706-273-9494.

-Hillcrest Orchard hosts the Apple Pickin Jubilee each weekend through Oct.
+Hillcrest Orchard hosts the Apple Pickin Jubilee each weekend through October and you may only pick your own apples during Jubilee weekends.
 Admission includes fun activities like a giant jumping pillow, corny kid’s maze, pig races, live music and of course apple picking.
+Adults may be interested in the moonshine museum.
 Some activities require an additional charge, such as the petting farm and bungee jump.

 Red Apple Barn